hanut/apple-push/README.md

 # apple-push
 Node.js module for sending push notifications via the apple push notification service.

-This module uses token based authentication and implements a RESTful interface instead of using long lived socket connections.
+It uses token based authentication and aims to be *a 100% compliant* with Apple's specifications.

 ## Running Tests
 To run the tests included you need to setup the environment